lea1206zhang/Lea-Zhang_MyRoadToDataScience/Project/2008 Democratic Primaries - Clinton vs. Obama/Obama Clinton Case.md

 I would use the primaries and caucuses results before February 19, 2008 (1131 rows) to predict the results of the remaining 1131 rows.

+# Data Transformation

+I replaced all the NAs with the mean of non-missing data for numeric columns.
+I created two new columns: Obama_margin_percent and Obama_wins in the training data set.
+They shows how much did Obama win compared with Clinton in each county and I used Obama_wins as the target varibale in the following predictions.

 # Data Exploration

 ![](https://user-images.githubusercontent.com/37298254/54145295-14246c00-4404-11e9-86fb-f72a02242c7d.png)